ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 {:toc}

 ## Churn prediction is hard
 There's been a couple of great [articles](https://engineering.shopify.com/17488468-defining-churn-rate-no-really-this-actually-requires-an-entire-blog-post) where the author is almost ashamed to admit how hard it is to define an aggregate churn metric.
 I think they could have gone further than that.
 Even here they assumed that the definition of a churned customer is written in stone which is typically not the case.
-Unfortunately it seems like a bunch of stakeholders have this scary idealized view of the problem:
+You only need to google 'churn prediction' to realize that a bunch of stakeholders have this scary idealized view of the problem:

 > Customer $$n$$ has a feature vector $$x^n$$ and a binary target value $$y^n$$:
 >